 Have your soil tested.

-Learning as much about your soil as possible can help ensure your garden is a success.
+Learning as much about your soil as possible can help ensure your garden is a success and you can get resources for this, from the Helpful Garden site to provide everything necessary for a good garden.
 You’ll be able to add appropriate amendments and avoid wasting time and money.
 It can also help you select varieties.
 For example, carrot varieties like Chatenay Red Core Carrots perform better in heavy clay soils because they are short and have blunt ends.
+Use commercial grow lights for growing cannabis

 Amend your soil as needed.